geropl/github-mcp-go/memory-bank/activeContext.md

   - update_issue: Update an existing issue
   - add_issue_comment: Add a comment to an issue
   - list_issue_comments: List comments on an issue
+- Implemented commit operations tools:
+  - get_commit: Get details of a specific commit
+  - list_commits: List commits in a repository with filtering options
+  - compare_commits: Compare two commits or branches
+  - get_commit_status: Get the combined status for a specific commit
+  - create_commit_comment: Add a comment to a specific commit
+  - list_commit_comments: List comments for a specific commit
+  - create_commit: Create a new commit directly (without push)
 - Set up testing framework with go-vcr and golden files
 - Implemented the "SuccessfulCreation" test case for create_pull_request
 - Defined a comprehensive set of test cases for all pull request tools